Pressed-In/Electoral_College/README.md

 Our main table will be "voters_per_state" so I move it to the front, and we begin the process of data table joining in Excel.
 See: INDEX(MATCH())

-We will need to add the state abbreviation from the "state_lookup" table
+We will need to add the state abbreviation from the "state_lookup" table (useful for visualization) as well as the number of electoral votes from the "votes_per_state" table.
+We start by inserting 2 new columns, "st" and "votes" (or whatever you'd like to call them).
+It is good practice to style added columns a different color from the main table: